tonidezman/tonidezman.github.io/_posts/2018-05-06-tricks-in-git.markdown

 ---

 TL;DR:
+ - git pickaxe
  - git add -p (add just specific changes to staging)
  - tig (useful commandline tool)
  - use git aliases to save keystrokes in your .basrc file
  - Octothree (browser extension)

+If you are trying to find how code inside the project changed through time you can used so called **git pickaxe**.

+{% highlight zsh %}
+$ git log -S "some code" --reverse --patch
+{% endhighlight %}
+What this does is shows you all the commits and its content (oldest commits first).

 Cool git command I use regularly is
 {% highlight zsh %}